arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 In hybid ARM architectures, memory is organized as shown in the image below:

-Something important to mention about ARM architecture is that it implements **Memory Organization** or **Memory Map**, built depending on the width of the address map that goes from 32-Bit to 40-Bit structure.
-It uses Virtual and Physical addresses while the Memory Management Unit (MMU) interfaces in between to correct operation of memory system.
+Something important to mention about ARM architecture is that it implements a memory map, built depending on the width of the address map that goes from 32-bit to a 40-bit structure.
+This memory map uses virtual and physical addresses while the Memory Management Unit (MMU) interfaces check the correct operation of the memory system.
 ​
-The **Translation Tables** are injected by virtual addresses, composed of Kernel and application in blocks of data and code; then translated into physical addresses composed by peripherals, Flash, SRAM, and ROM.
-The present architecture uses its Memory Map, predefined accordingly depending on the ARM chip family, to ease the access.
+The translation tables are injected by virtual addresses, composed of Kernel and application in blocks of data and code; then translated into physical addresses composed of peripherals, Flash, SRAM, and ROM.
+The present architecture uses its Memory Map, predefined accordingly depending on the ARM chip family, to ease access.

 The following table summarizes Arduino® boards memory allocation: